 Flooring Materials (carpet, tile, wood)

 One of the last things to go into a house when building it is flooring materials.
-The floors of a home provide a nice finishing touch to the design and furnishings of the house.
+The flat surface of the home’s floors provides a nice finishing touch to the design and furnishings of the house.
 It also protects parts underneath from damage caused by furniture, foot traffic, pets, or just everyday living that can wear down the flooring material over time.

-Different kinds of finished flooring can provide different textures and looks to other parts of your house.
+Different kinds of finished flooring for the entire floor can provide different textures and looks to other parts of your house.

 Drywall is installed to cover the exposed framework of your house.